Construction of California High-Speed Rail: Central Valley Segment (CVS)

-As of June 2025, construction is primarily taking place on the Central Valley Segment (CVS), a section of the Early Operating Segment from Madera to Poplar Avenue totalling 92 structures and 119 miles of guideway.
-As of April 2025, 52 of its structures are complete, 32 are underway, and 8 are not yet started; 69 miles of guideway are complete, 27 are underway, and 23 are not yet started.
-Out of 2,294 needed parcels, 2,274 have been delivered, and 20 are outstanding.
+As of August 2026, construction is primarily taking place on the Central Valley Segment (CVS), a section of the Early Operating Segment from Madera to Poplar Avenue totaling 92 structures and 119 miles of guideway.
+As of August 2026, 65 of its structures are completed and 57 are underway; 89 miles of guideway are completed, 25 are underway, and 5 are not yet started.
+All 2,294 parcels that were needed have been delivered.

 The CVS has been divided into three construction packages: CP 1 (Madera to Fresno), CP 2-3 (Fresno to Tulare/Kern), and CP 4 (Tulare/Kern to Poplar Ave).

 Madera to Fresno (CP 1)

 Construction Package 1 (CP 1) comprises 32 mile between Avenue 19, north of Madera, and East American Avenue, south of Fresno.
 It includes 12 grade separations (GS), two viaducts, one tunnel, the San Joaquin River Viaduct, and the realignment of State Route 99.
 The contractor is the joint venture of Tutor Perini/Zachry/Parsons (TPZP), with whom the design–build contract was signed August 16, 2013.
-A Notice to Proceed was given on October 15, 2013, and groundbreaking was on January 6, 2015, in Fresno.
+A Notice to Proceed was given on October 15, 2013; groundbreaking was on January 6, 2015, in Fresno; and commencement of construction for the package and overall high-speed rail system occurred on June 16, 2015, with the Fresno River Viaduct.

-As of April 2025, out of 33 structures, 18 were complete, 11 were under construction, and 4 had not yet begun construction; out of 32 miles of guideway, 11 were complete, 10 were under construction, and 11 had not yet begun construction.
-Two additional structures were completed in May 2025, making 20 complete structures.

-Substantial completion is expected by the end of 2026.
+As of August 2026, out of 33 structures, 24 were completed and 9 are underway; out of 32 miles of guideway, 11 were completed, 16 are underway, and 5 had not yet begun construction.
+Substantial completion is expected by August 2027.